 Ask the parents to help the kids fill it with 5 things to help tell more about themselves.
 For example, if they love dinosaurs, they can put a toy dinosaur in the bag.
 An About Me Bag is a fun way to share interesting facts about one another.

 This would be a great show and tell activity the second week of school.

 As a parent, I suggest don’t ask your families to return this on the second day of school.
 They are already overwhelmed with paperwork, and would appreciate a couple days to help their kiddos with this.

 During the first week of school, read aloud Brown Bear, Brown Bear, What Do You See? by Eric Carle.

 Use the first day of school pictures to create a class book that mimics the pattern in the Brown Bear book.
 Brown Bear activities are always a hit at the start of the school year!

-All About Me Poster
+20. All About Me Poster

 Grab this free All About Me poster, and you’ll have a simple school resource that highlights some fun facts, such as favorite food, about the kids.